Call toll-free from the United States or Canada:

 Included Standard Hotels:

 About: Hotels selected are subject to availability, which will determine final price for you trip.
 Option of ending tour in Rapid City or Badlands National Park with extra nights possible.
+We also have access to some unique, high-end glamping accommodations; please inquire!

 Local Experts: from our remote offices and our local support team in the Black Hills, we have you covered.
 Along the way, you will not meet more friendly people anywhere, always willing to help.